nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 > ["Decimal Mode"](http://www.6502.org/tutorials/decimal_mode.html)
 > which makes it easy to calculate addition and subtraction of BCD numbers.

-The "save" area is almost certainly just a write of the memory space used for keeping track of the status during the game.
+The "save" area isn't clearly structured and is almost certainly just a write of the memory space used for keeping track of the status during the game.
 Writing weird values here and there certainly can make a mess of the game state, but it's pretty easy to keep backups of the Britannia disk using the sector editor so we got stuck in.